simonajmiller/gw190521-timedomain-release/README.md

 ## Downloading data

-To download our posterior samples, enter the `data` folder and enter the following:
+After cloning this repository, to download our posterior samples, enter the `data` folder and enter the following:
 ```
 chmod +x download_data_from_zenodo.sh
 ./download_data_from_zenodo.sh